matthewcdahl/FitnessWithFriends/README.md

 - Kotlin 1.9+
 - Gradle 8+
 - Google Cloud Project with OAuth 2.0 credentials (Web Client ID for Google Sign-In)
+- Firebase Firestore setup, will need to put the google-services.json file into app directory
+- Will need to include API_KEY in local.properties

 ### Clone the Repo